jukenner/pager/README.txt

     Returns:

-        The function return 0 on success or -1 if an error occurred
+        The function return 0 on success or -1 if an error occurred.

     Example(using custom wrapper for the default allocator functions):